 That’s how food should be.
 Uncomplicated, fast, and super tasty.
 I couldn’t stop sneaking spoonfuls of this dish as I photographed it—it was just that flavorful.
-The simple tomato sauce is kicked up a few notches with curry powder (hot or mild, your choice) and would probably be good poured over just about any veggies.
+The simple tomato sauce is kicked up a few notches with curry powder (hot or mild, your choice) and would probably be good poured over just about any vegetables.
 I like this combo of spinach and chickpeas because it’s filling, very nutritious, and just down right pretty.

-I used fresh spinach because I bought a HUGE 2.5 lb. bag of fresh spinach the other day and now I’m committed to using it all (ha!), but you can sub frozen spinach to fit your budget.
+I used fresh spinach because I bought a HUGE 2.5 lb. bag of fresh spinach the other day and now I’m committed to using it all before it goes bad, but you can sub frozen spinach to fit your budget.
 Just add 8 oz. of frozen spinach to the skillet in place of the fresh and sauté until thawed and warmed through, then proceed with the recipe as usual.
 I also used a very large can of chickpeas, but if that’s not available in your area, just use two regular 15-oz. sized cans.
 Not a fan of chickpeas?
 Lentils would also be great here!

 I served my curried chickpeas with spinach over rice, but it would also be awesome with some naan to soak up the sauce instead.
 NOM.